-In his October 26, 2018 email, Interim President Kevin Hyde announced the upcoming dissemination of a Collegewide Employee Engagement Survey.
-For the second year in a row, the Office of Human Resources partnered with North Carolina State University’s National Initiative for Leadership and Institutional Effectiveness (NILIE).
+In his October 23, 2020 email, Dr. Avendano announced the upcoming dissemination of a Collegewide Employee Engagement Survey.
+Once again, the Office of Human Resources partnered with North Carolina State University’s National Initiative for Leadership and Institutional Effectiveness (NILIE).
 Measuring employee engagement provides an opportunity to understand faculty and staff perspectives while continuing a comprehensive view towards student success.
-The FSCJ Employee Engagement Survey was available for completion from October 30 through November 21.
-Following the launch of the survey on October 30, Chief Human Resource Officer, Mark Lacey, provided additional details and further encouraged participation in his email on November 16.
+The FSCJ Employee Engagement Survey was available for completion from October 27 through November 20.
+Following the launch of the survey on October 27, Chief Human Resource Officer, Mark Lacey, provided additional details and further encouraged participation in his email on November 18.

 NILIE utilizes the Personal Assessment of the College Environment (PACE) online survey tool.
 In order to conduct the survey, NILIE states that PACE is “…an innovative online survey instrument that allows institutions to easily assess their progress and highlight areas for growth, define areas needing change or improvement, and set the stage for more in-depth strategic planning.”

 The PACE survey is designed to promote open and constructive communication.
 The survey helps establish priorities for organizational change by obtaining the satisfaction estimate of employees concerning the College climate.
 For this survey, “climate” refers to the prevailing condition that affects satisfaction (e.g., morale and feelings) and productivity (e.g., task completion or goal attainment) at a particular point in time.